 As a final note of caution, many individuals working in debt settlement companies hold themselves out as credit counsellors when they have next to no formal education or credentials.
-They also charge you fees up front and a percentage of the debt before they even attempt settlement with your creditors.
+They also charge you fees upfront and a percentage of the debt before they even attempt settlement with your creditors.
 For these reasons, perhaps your best debt relief option is to reach out to a Licensed Insolvency Trustee.

 #5.
 Contact a Licensed Insolvency Trustee.

 Arguably the best financial advisors in the country, Licensed Insolvency Trustees (LITs) are licensed and regulated by the Canadian government.
-Not only are they required to adhere to strict rules when it comes to provision of debt services, but they have the education and practical training needed to help you with your finances.
+Not only are they required to adhere to strict rules when it comes to the provision of debt services, but they have the extensive education and practical training needed to help you with your finances.